teociaps/azdo-workitem-decomposer/marketplace/marketplace.md

 ### ♾️ **Complete Process Compatibility**

-_Works flawlessly with both inherited and custom process templates_
+_Works with inherited and custom process templates and respects your project's bug behavior_

 ### ⚙️ **Flexible Configuration**